alainglez/caldo-blog/content/post/fourth-post.md

 24. Is there product ownership and accountability at the team level?
 25. Is the code continuously integrated?
 26. Is the product backlog groomed?
-27. Is the product backlog prioritized?
+27. Is the product roadmap groomed?
 28. Is a test environment automatically provisioned?
 29. Is it deployed automatically?
 30. Is it deployed frequently?